 - Very Active – Heavy exercise 6-7 days/week.

-- Extremely Active – Very heavy exercise, hard labor, training twice per day.
+- Extremely Active – Hefty exercise, hard labor, training twice per day.

-As an example, a 30-year-old male, 70 inches tall who weighs 200 pounds and is sedentary wants to lose weight (fat loss) and drop 50 pounds.
-The calculator determines that his ideal body weight is 155 pounds and he plans to follow a strict 1500 calorie diet.
-By following this plan, 1500 calories, and little exercise, it will take 33 weeks of dieting to reach his goal.
+For example, a 30-year-old male, 70 inches tall, who weighs 200 pounds and is sedentary, wants to lose weight (fat loss) and drop 50 pounds.
+The calculator determines his ideal body weight is 155 pounds, and he plans to follow a strict 1500-calorie diet.
+Following this plan, 1500 calories and a little exercise will take 33 weeks of dieting to reach his goal.

 Using the example of the 30-year-old man above and the calculator, what would happen if he changed only his activity level?
-Leaving everything the same, but increasing his activity level to “Moderately Active” drastically decreases his “Time to Reach Weight Loss” to only 18 weeks!
+Leaving everything the same but increasing his activity level to “Moderately Active” drastically decreases his “Time to Reach Weight Loss” to only 18 weeks!
 Use YOUR information and the calculator to choose the best options for you.
-Combine different options for desired weight loss, diet calories, and fitness levels to determine the best combination in an acceptable amount of time to reach your goals.
+Combine options for desired weight loss, diet calories, and fitness levels to determine the best combination to reach your goals in an acceptable amount of time.